e-clearing-net/OCHP/OCHP.md

  Value       |  Description
 :------------|:-------------
- twentyfourseven     |  The charge point is open to the public 24 hours per day, 7 days per week (i.e. always). regular   |  The opening times of the charge point are defined by the regularHours elements as provided. irregular |  The opening times do not follow a regular pattern and are defined through the exceptionalOpenings elements only or via a relatedResource of the corresponding type.
+ twentyfourseven     |  The charge point is open to the public 24 hours per day, 7 days per week (i.e. always). regular     |  The opening times of the charge point are defined by the regularHours elements as provided. irregular   |  The opening times do not follow a regular pattern and are defined through the exceptionalOpenings elements only or via a relatedResource of the corresponding type. unknown     |  The opening times are not known to the operator.

 ###### Example one